-Welcome to the University of Buckingham!
+Welcome to The University of Buckingham!

 Buckingham & USA

-Our American students have always been an important part of our student community at the University of Buckingham.
-Our educational structure has always been highly valued because of its high standards and advantages that it provides to them.
+Our American students have always been an important part of our student community at The University of Buckingham.
+Our educational structure has always been highly valued because of the high standards and advantages that it provides to them.
 Our 2-year undergraduate degree, for example, fast tracks our American students into the professional world in half the time that it would normally take their peers to step into it in their home country.

 Our first American student joined us in 1977 and we have since had over 500 students from across America studying a very wide range of academic disciplines including Law, Business, Psychology and Journalism.

-These pages were created to provide you with essential information about joining the University of Buckingham and about the student experience here.
+These pages were created to provide you with essential information about joining The University of Buckingham and about the student experience here.